Year in Review - 2008

 CZM staff attended the Coastal Society's 21st Conference held from June 29-July 2 in Los Angeles, California.
 As a result of CZM's exciting ongoing work, our staff were invited to give seven presentations on the following wide-ranging topics: Massachusetts public trust lands, coastal structures, seafloor mapping, working waterfronts, CZM's StormSmart Coasts program, and integrated ocean management.
 The presentations and associated discussion panels were well received and CZM's work was noted and appreciated by the conference participants.

 The 2008 edition of Coastlines, the CZM magazine, explores the Blue-Green Connection—that is the connection between how what we do on land impacts rivers, streams, and oceans.
 From choosing environmentally friendly cleaning products to recycling trash, this issue covers a multitude of ways we can all contribute to a cleaner and healthier environment.
-Check out the Coastlines 2008 website, or for a printed copy, email your request to firstname.lastname@example.org.
+Check out Coastlines 2008 file size 8MB , or for a printed copy, email your request to firstname.lastname@example.org.